 If aphids are a problem, spray with Searles Bug Beater Natural Pyrethrum Spray or hose off.
-Rotting may be a result of bacteria and can be overcome by crop rotation.
-Soil borne pests such a weevils can be discouraged with companion planting.
+Rotting may result from bacteria and can be overcome by crop rotation.
+Soil-borne pests such as weevils can be discouraged with companion planting.

 To harvest, ease them out of the ground with a trowel to avoid snapping the root and twist off foliage before storing.Grow Organic Vegetable in PotsGrow Salad in a Bag